brollup/brollup/CONTRIB.md

 ## Areas for Contribution

 ### Optimized Rank-Based Indexing ⭐⭐⭐⭐⭐
 Brollup uses a cached, rank-based indexing to efficiently encode and decode `Accounts` and `Contracts` via their compact integer reference values.
-For more context, see [CPE](https://github.com/brollup/brollup/tree/main/src/constructive/cpe).
+For more context, see [Rank-based Indexing](https://github.com/brollup/brollup/tree/main/src/constructive/cpe#2-rank-based-indexing).

 We are looking for a performance-optimized implementation for the [Account Registry](https://github.com/brollup/brollup/blob/main/src/inscriptive/registery/account_registery.rs) and [Contract Registry](https://github.com/brollup/brollup/blob/main/src/inscriptive/registery/contract_registery.rs) to handle this rank system, at the memory level as performance optimized as possible.